yuuuuki15/ft_linear_regression/README.md

 RMSE is more sensitive to outliers.
 Lower is better.

 R2 is suitable to understand the overall fit of the model to simple average baseline.
 Higher is better.
+This article is nice to understand R square: https://www.geeksforgeeks.org/machine-learning/python-coefficient-of-determination-r2-score/

 resources:
 https://medium.com/analytics-vidhya/mae-mse-rmse-coefficient-of-determination-adjusted-r-squared-which-metric-is-better-cd0326a5697e